bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # type: bes fixlet

-The &lt;bes fixlet&gt; inspectors allow you to iterate over the BES Fixlet messages to create lists of various Fixlet properties such as name, ID, site, and more.
+The &lt;bes fixlet&gt; inspectors allow you to iterate over the BES fixlets to create lists of various Fixlet properties such as name, ID, site, and more.

 # action &lt;integer&gt; of &lt;bes fixlet&gt;

-Returns an object representing the nth action for the specified Fixlet message.
+Returns an object representing the nth action for the specified fixlet.

 # action &lt;string&gt; of &lt;bes fixlet&gt;

-Returns an object representing the named action for the specified Fixlet message.
+Returns an object representing the named action for the specified fixlet.

 # action of &lt;bes fixlet&gt;

-Returns a list of all the Fixlet actions associated with the specified Fixlet message.
+Returns a list of all the Fixlet actions associated with the specified fixlet.

 # activation of &lt;bes fixlet&gt;

-If the specified Fixlet message is from an analysis, this inspector returns a list of all of its activations.
+If the specified fixlet is from an analysis, this inspector returns a list of all of its activations.

 # analysis flag of &lt;bes fixlet&gt;

-Returns `True` if the specified BES Fixlet message originates from an Analysis.
+Returns `True` if the specified BES fixlet originates from an Analysis.

 # applicable computer count of &lt;bes fixlet&gt;

-Returns the number of computers (regardless of locking) that have reported that the specified Fixlet message is relevant.
+Returns the number of computers (regardless of locking) that have reported that the specified fixlet is relevant.

 # applicable computer of &lt;bes fixlet&gt;

-Returns a list of all of the &lt;bes computer&gt; objects reporting that the specified Fixlet message is relevant.
+Returns a list of all of the &lt;bes computer&gt; objects reporting that the specified fixlet is relevant.

 # applicable computer set of &lt;bes fixlet&gt;